GUIDE ON STANLEY'S KOPJE CAMP IN TANZANIA

 Alan Winner, Minnesota, United States

-SAFARI TRIP IDEA FOR STANLEY’S KOPJE CAMP IN MIKUMI TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR STANLEY’S KOPJE CAMP IN MIKUMI TANZANIA

-When staying at Stanley’s Kopje Camp in Mikumi, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Selous, Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.
+When staying at Stanley’s Kopje Camp in Mikumi, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Nyerere (Selous), Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.

 You may optionally extend out to Northern Tanzania safari parks such as Tarangire, Lake Manyara, Ngorongoro Crater and Serengeti (wildebeest migration).
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.